owiwamasa/charlotte_hornets_project/README.md

 ### 5) Player Game Total and Season Average Line Graph

-- Analyze a chosen player's game-by-game change in season average and game total for a selected statistic
+- Analyze a chosen player's game-by-game totals and track the change in their season average for a selected statistic
 - Hover over a point on the line graph to view more detail in a custom tooltip

 <img src='./frontend/src/assets/Images/player-game-total-season-avg-trend.png' width='750px' />